2021 Plant Sale Registration:

 Our community garden is tended by volunteers who grow and harvest food to share among themselves as well as with North County Food Bank.
 The community gardeners work together as a team rather than individually with separate plot ownership.
 Garden members pledge to work in the garden at Alder Creek Farm 3 hours per week.
-Garden work days are Tuesdays from March through October.
+Garden work days are Tuesdays and Saturdays from March through October.
 See what’s happening in the Garden on our Events Calendar.

 The video below, by the Coalition of Oregon Land Trusts, highlights Alder Creek Farm and our Community Garden – Why conserve land?
 Because food.